AdobeDocs/campaign-standard.en/help/administration/using/audit.md

     ![](assets/audit-trail_4.png)

-1. Select one of the following option depending on the entity you want to disable:
+1. Select one of the following options depending on the entity you want to disable:

     * **[!UICONTROL XtkAudit_Workflows]** option to manage the Audit trail for Workflows.
     * **[!UICONTROL XtkAudit_Option]** option to manage the Audit trail for Options.